 Delayed sleep phase

-Delayed sleep phase — officially known as delayed sleep-wake phase sleep disorder — is an internal sleep clock (circadian rhythm) sleep disorder in which your sleep pattern is delayed two hours or more from a conventional sleep pattern, causing you to go to sleep later and wake up later.
+Delayed sleep phase, also known as delayed sleep-wake phase sleep disorder, is an internal sleep clock (circadian rhythm) sleep disorder.
+It occurs when your sleep pattern is delayed two hours or more from a conventional sleep pattern, causing you to go to sleep later and wake up later.

 To diagnose your condition, your doctor may review your family and medical history and conduct a physical examination.
 Your doctor may order several tests to diagnose your condition or any other related conditions, such as:

 - Actigraphy.
 In this test, you wear a small device that tracks your sleep-wake behavior at home.